Vedant-Asati03/SecureIt/README.md

 # About

 This is a password manager to manage all your passwords and not only this, it can generate them too.
-We remember your passwords so you don't have to
+We remember your passwords so you don't have to.

+*Your default Master Password is set -* **password**

 **It has authentication, so only you can view your credential data**